RazCrimson/Lab_Main/Sem 5/Machine Learning/lab-notes.md

 - Z Score(Z distribution?) - Formula = (X - Xbar)/Sigma

 **Note:** Use n-1 instead of n when calculating the estimators for sample.
-We use

 ## Box Plot